2025 Tianjin SCO summit: Preparations

-On July 15, 2025, the SCO Council of Foreign Ministers meeting was held in Tianjin.
-After the session, China announced that the SCO Summit would take place from August 31 to September 1, 2025, in Tianjin.
+On 15 July 2025, the SCO Council of Foreign Ministers meeting was held in Tianjin.
+After the session, China announced that the SCO Summit would take place from 31 August to 1 September 2025, in Tianjin.

 In 2025, in preparation for the 2025 Shanghai Cooperation Organization Tianjin Summit, Phase I of the Meijiang Convention and Exhibition Center underwent renovations as the main venue.
 At the same time, the Tianjin Water Authority constructed and upgraded two nearby stormwater pumping stations and associated pipelines to enhance drainage capacity in the surrounding area.

 In 2025, in preparation for the SCO Summit, Tianjin implemented the Haihe River Nightscape Enhancement Project.
 This comprehensive initiative involved the meticulous upgrading of light environments across 217 buildings, 14 bridges, 8.2 kilometers of shoreline, and 7 piers.

 The 2025 Shanghai Cooperation Organisation Summit has recruited 998 young volunteers from ten universities including Tianjin University, Nankai University, and Tianjin Foreign Studies University.
 These volunteers will provide services across more than 50 types of positions, including guest reception, station greetings, credential registration, and material distribution.